MichaelLegacy/EventReminderBot-Discord/README.md

 Set up and tested on Ubuntu 16.04.
 It should work on other Ubuntu versions, similar linux distros or anywhere node runs at this point.
-Requires a mysqlDB.
-May add DB setup steps in the future if needed.

-1. Install Nodejs
+1. Install Nodejs and setup database
  - I followed a guide and installed version 8.12.0, and npm 6.4.1
     ```
     cd ~